Dynamic MRI of the pelvic floor

 Dynamic upright MRI is helpful in evaluating persistent complaints both before and after surgery for pelvic organ prolapse (Bladder and rectum).
 It can be used to detect more defects than a physical examination or other imaging investigations.It does not use X-rays and is therefore safer than having an x-ray voiding cystogram to assess the degree of bladder prolapse.

 The Upright scanner is also completely open at the front, making it well tolerated by claustrophobic patients.
-Being asked to strain in a seated position, if required, is also a much more natural and comfortable procedure for any patient.

 The Upright Positional MRI System offers the unique possibility of scanning patients in an upright or weight-bearing position.DOWNLOAD CLINICAL FLYER